Imerman2/Utilcoin/README.md

-reward will be calculated every two weeks along with the re-targetting rate, and the fact that there are two mathematical equations that must be added together to get the total mining reward:the long-term stable increase (2% of total coins per annum) and the regressively decaying rate that incentivizes initial adoption (decaying at a rate of approximately 77% per year or 35% every four years, rather than the 50% per year of Bitcoin).
+reward will be calculated every two weeks along with the re-targetting rate, and the fact that there are two mathematical equations that must be added together to get the total mining reward:the long-term stable increase (2% of total coins per annum) and the regressively decaying rate that incentivizes initial adoption (decaying at a rate of approximately 77% per year or 35% every four years, rather than the 84% per year and 50% per 4 years of Bitcoin).